game-ai-platform-team/tira-ai-local/README.md

 ### AI Communication Protocol (Input)

 The program communicates with your AI using the standard pipe (command line).
-Your AI should read these commands like it would read any other input from the command line.
-For example, in python, you would read the commands using `input()`.
+Your AI should read these commands as it would read any other input from the command line.
+In Python this would be `input()`.

-Each command is given in the following format:
+Each command follows the format:

 ```
 TAG:DATA
 ```

-`TAG` is the type of command, and `DATA` is the data to prcess.
+`TAG` represents the type of command and `DATA` is the accompanying data.

-#### TAGS
+#### Tags

 -   `MOVE:<move>`

-    -   Take the given opponent move and process
+    -   Process the opponent's move.
-    -   Data: Move made by the opponent.
+    -   **Data Format**: The move made by the opponent.
-    -   Example: `MOVE:e2e4` would be white's opening move in chess.
+    -   **Example**: `MOVE:e2e4` indicates white's opening move in chess.

 -   `PLAY:`

-    -   Play one move in the current position
+    -   Play one move in the current position.
-    -   Data: None
+    -   **Data Format**: None.

 -   `BOARD:<board_state>`

-    -   Set the board to this state
+    -   Set the board to the specified state.
-    -   Data: A board state
+    -   **Data Format**: A string representing the board state.
-    -   Example: `BOARD:rnbqkbnr/pppppppp/8/8/8/8/PPPPPPPP/RNBQKBNR w KQkq - 0 1` would set a chess board to the starting position
+    -   **Example**: `BOARD:rnbqkbnr/pppppppp/8/8/8/8/PPPPPPPP/RNBQKBNR w KQkq - 0 1` sets a chess board to the starting position.

 -   `RESET:`
-    -   Set the board to starting position
+    -   Reset the board to the starting position.
-    -   Data: None
+    -   **Data Format**: None.

 <details>
     <summary>Reading Tags Python Example</summary>